 Most of the major tourist sites are located in the downtown area.
-If you get a hotel in the city centre, it is easy to walk to most places.
-From our hotel, it was less than a 10 minute walk to Zeus’s temple, Hadrian’s Gate and the Olympic stadium.
+If you get a hotel in the city center, it is easy to walk to most places.
+From our hotel, it was less than a 10-minute walk to Zeus’s temple, Hadrian’s Gate and the Olympic stadium.

-After you have finished your tourist activities for the day, there are lots of local neighbourhoods to enjoy great food and entertainment.
-We enjoyed a traditional meal in the Placka neighbourhood and watched the crowd promenade by.
+After you have finished your tourist activities for the day, there are lots of local neighborhoods to enjoy great food and entertainment.
+We enjoyed a traditional meal in the Placka neighborhood and watched the crowd promenade by.
 With cats at our feet and leaves dropping to the table it was a lovely way to finish a busy run through Athens.